 The revised NPPF is a material consideration in determining planning applications.
 As with its predecessor, the presumption in favour of sustainable development remains at the heart of the NPPF.
-Paragraph 11 of the NPPF provides that for determining planning applications this means either:
+Paragraph 11 of the NPPF provides that for determining planning applications this means either;

-- (a) approving development proposals that accord with an up-to-date development plan without delay; or - (b) where there are no relevant development plan policies, or the policies which are most important for determining the application are out-of-date, granting permission unless: - i. the application of policies in the NPPF that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or - ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole
+(a) approving development proposals that accord with an up-to-date development plan without delay; or i. the application of policies in the NPPF that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole